Dagwan/TASK_INTERN_CAREER/data_process/README.md

 - Exporting Data:
 The cleaned and processed data is saved to a new CSV file for further analysis or reporting.

+## Unit Testing
+To ensure the reliability of the data processing functions, unit tests have been implemented using the unittest framework.
+These tests cover:

+- Data reading and cleaning functions to validate correctness and data integrity.
+- Salary extraction and processing to ensure accurate conversion and calculation.
+- Visualization functions to confirm that plots are generated as expected.
+- Data export functionality to verify that processed data is saved correctly.

+To run the tests, execute:
+`python -m unittest discover` or `test_data_processing.py`

 ## Future Work